Before your season starts, there are three things to consider when choosing a softball bat: length, weight and drop.

 Just like finding the right size glove and cleats are essential, finding the right length softball bat is also important.
 There are three ways to measure whether a bat is the right length:

 - Place the bat knob at the center of your chest and extend the barrel out toward your fingertips.
-If you can touch the end of the bat with your fingertips, the bat is an appropriate size.
+If you can touch the end of the bat with your fingertips, the bat should be an appropriate size.

 - Place the bottom knob of the bat in the center of your chest facing outward.
-If you are able to reach out and grab the barrel of the bat, then it is an appropriate length.
+If you are able to reach out and grab the barrel of the bat, then it should be an appropriate length.

 - Stand the bat up vertically against your leg.
 If the bat reaches your mid-hip, it should be a suitable length.